 This course provides an introduction to the field of biomedical engineering to undergraduate students in the Faculty of Engineering and the Built Environment and others.
-Topics include an overview of the human body; the circulatory system, the electrical activity of the heart and the nervous system; biomechanics of the musculoskeletal system; medical instrumentation design considerations; medical imaging physics and applications and applied biophysics.
+Topics include an overview of medical technology and innovation, medical imaging, image processing, and biomechanics of the musculoskeletal system.